HexaEightTeam/HexaEight_Tokens/README.md

 HexaEight_Token_Issuer.exe213176019588..................CB106370BHexaEight Token Issuer Service 1.6.801.0

 There should be no leading or trailing spaces.
 Paste this in an online tool https://sha512.online/ and click on the generate hash button.
-You will see a generated  hash that should match with the below VerifiedHash shown below.
+You will see a generated  hash that should match with the VerifiedHash.
 If the hash matches, the executable is safe.

 ```
 -----------------------------------------------------------